-For a complete information on studs, please refer to the section entitled TRACTION ENHANCING PRODUCTS in the SAFETY INFORMATION section at the beginning of this Operator's Guide.
+For complete information on traction enhancing products, please refer to the section entitled TRACTION EN-HANCING PRODUCTS in the SAFFTY INFORMATION section at the beginning of this Operator's Guide.

 Track Tension and Alignment

 NOTE: Track tension and alignment are interrelated.
 Do not adjust one without the other.